PhD or MA in Physiology or Biophysics

 The PhD dissertation defense consists of a public seminar followed by a closed-door dissertation defense with a minimum of five committee members, including one member from outside the department.

-Recruitment directly into the Program in Biomedical Sciences is the preferred route of entry for PhD students, and MA candidates apply directly to our programs in Physiology or in Biophysics.
+Recruitment directly into the Program in Biomedical Sciences is the route of entry for PhD students, and MA candidates apply directly to our programs in Physiology or in Biophysics.

 There is no strict formula for acceptance to the programs, and many factors go into the Admissions Committee’s decisions.
 The programs seek students from a wide range of backgrounds including physics, chemistry, biochemistry, biology, and medical sciences.

 For acceptance into the program, students should have outstanding grades in a rigorous curriculum, and applicants should have completed organic chemistry, physics, and physical chemistry courses.
 The GRE general test and subject tests are not required.
 Foreign students are required to take the TOEFL.
 We are especially interested in candidates with research experience.
 Finally, the letters from the applicant’s references are extremely important, as is the applicant’s personal statement.
 Underrepresented minorities are encouraged to apply.

-The Chair of the Department of Physiology & Biophysics is the director of the graduate programs and has the ultimate responsibility for administering the graduate programs in Physiology & Biophysics.
+The chair of the department is the director of the graduate programs and has the ultimate responsibility for administering the graduate programs in Physiology or Biophysics.
 A Program Steering Committee oversees the graduate programs and advises the Chair of the Student Admissions & Affairs Committee (SAAC) on specific needs of the programs.
 Steering Committee members select faculty members to serve on the SAAC and oversee the appointment of committees that deal with developing new courses along with the review and updating of existing courses.

 The Steering Committee and the SAAC Chair work jointly to supervise the appointment of faculty to run the departmental seminar series and plan the departmental retreat.
 Student Seminar Days are organized by faculty members who are running the department seminar series in a given year.